The governance of the State

 No hay anuncios

-Large firms also often incorporate former public officials as senior advisors.
-Joan Navarro and former minister Jordi Sevilla, linked to the government of José Luis Rodríguez Zapatero (PSOE), or José Luis Ayllón, former chief of staff to Mariano Rajoy (PP), have been linked to Llorente y Cuenca.
-Former minister Àngels Chacón (exPDECat) is in charge of the firm in Barcelona.
-At Atrevia, the former mayor of Barcelona from the PSC, Joan Clos, stands out; or at Harmon, the former socialist Eduard Madina; while Josep Antoni Duran i Lleida (ex-CiU) has worked for Burson.
-At Kreab, there have been names such as former Minister of Justice Rafael Catalá (ex-PP), Xavier Cima (ex-CiU), or Miguel Ferre (former Secretary of State for Finance under the PP), who left the job following his indictment in the Montoro case, at the center of which is the consultancy Equipo Económico.
-Nor do the Big Four do without people from the administration.
+Also, large firms often incorporate former public officials as senior advisors.
+Joan Navarro or former minister Jordi Sevilla, linked to José Luis Rodríguez Zapatero's government (PSOE), or José Luis Ayllón, former chief of staff to Mariano Rajoy (PP), have been linked to Llorente y Cuenca.
+Former counselor Àngels Chacón (exPDECat) is responsible for the firm in Barcelona.
+At Atrevia, former PSC mayor of Barcelona Joan Clos stands out; or at Harmon, former socialist Eduard Madina; while Josep Antoni Duran i Lleida (ex-CiU) has worked at Burson.
+At Kreab, there have been names like former Minister of Justice Rafael Catalá (ex-PP), Xavier Cima (ex-CiU), or Miguel Ferre (former Secretary of State for Finance under the PP), who left his job following his indictment in the Montoro case, at the center of which is the consultancy Equipo Económico.
+Nor do the Big Four dispense with people from the administration.
 For example, Andoni Ortuzar, former leader of the PNB, worked at PwC as an external advisor.
 Why is the profile of a former politician interesting for these companies?
-The sources consulted assure that they know how ministries and the legislative procedure work, they have the experience and know the informal codes, in addition to the ideal moment to act.
+The consulted sources assure that they know how ministries and legislative procedures work, they have the expertise and know the informal codes, in addition to the ideal moment to act.
 Politics also provides them with transversal knowledge for public affairs.
-But not only that?: they have the contact list, and this is what generates more controversy, as some boutiques –critics from the sector itself– sell the former politician's name more than their concrete experience.
+But not only that: they have the contact agenda, and this is what generates more controversy, as some boutiques –critics from the sector itself– sell more the name of the former politician than the specific expertise.

 Cargando